SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 By default the dtype of a preprocessed recording does not change the recording's dtype, even if, internally, the computation is performed using a different dtype.
-For instance if we have a :code:`int16`` recording, the application of a bandpass filter will conserve the original dtype (unless specified otherwise):
+For instance if we have a :code:`int16`` recording, the application of a bandpass filter will preserve the original dtype (unless specified otherwise):